Long ago, search engine optimization (SEO) tactics and online marketing went hand in hand. Not so much today. For real.

 Hence, the term SEO is no longer applicable, because I don’t hear a lot of people saying, “Hey, I’ll help your SEO out on Pinterest.
 I’ll help your SEO out on Twitter.
 I’ll help your SEO out on Instagram.”
 The term is absolutely dead.
 Yet the techniques of traditional SEO, of optimizing content, of making it easy for algorithms to index and understand context, is still very much applicable.
 It’s just that the term is no longer appropriate.

 Demian Farnworth: I don’t see people saying, “Hey, I’m a content discoverer.”
 They would say, “Hey, I can help you get lots of traffic from Pinterest.”
 Or, “Let me show you how to get 100,000 followers on Facebook.”
-Those people are really, in essence, doing content discovery, showing us techniques and tools for content discovery.
+Those people are really, in essence, doing content discovery, or off-page SEO, showing us techniques and tools for content discovery.

 Sean Jackson: Right.
 The end result of SEO has always been about generating more traffic.
 When we’re generating more traffic, that process has applicability, but it’s in a different context.
 That’s what I keep on going to.
 SEO is about driving traffic.
 Content discovery optimization is about driving traffic.
 It’s all the same thing.
 Does that make sense?
 It’s just that the SEO term does not matter anymore.
 Stop using it.
 It’s too confining.